apache/incubator-hivemall/docs/gitbook/getting_started/installation.md

 Other choices
 =============

-You can also run Hivemall on the following
+You can also run Hivemall on the following platforms:

 * [Apache Spark](../spark/getting_started/installation.md)
 * [Apache Pig](https://github.com/daijyc/hivemall/wiki/PigHome)